Search for boosted diphoton resonances in the 10 to 70 GeV mass range using 138 fb$^{-1}$ of 13 TeV $pp$ collisions with the ATLAS detector: Background estimates

 \section{Background estimates}

-The dominant background components consist of continuum \gamgam~production, and of photon--jet ($\gamma j$) and jet pair ($jj$) events where one or more jets are misidentified as photons.
+The dominant background components consist of continuum \gamgam~production, and of photon--jet ($\gamma j$ and $j \gamma$)\footnote{The order denotes which of the two, either the photon or the jet, has a larger transverse momentum.
+In the following, the term $\gamma j$ refers to both contributions.} and jet pair ($jj$) events where one or more jets are misidentified as photons.
 Other backgrounds arising from electrons faking photons in $Z$ boson decays are found to be negligible in the mass range of this search and are not considered.
 The analysis makes use of a data-driven background estimate in which the continuum background shape is parameterized by an analytic function.
 The chosen analytic functional form is described in Section~\ref{sec:sub_bkg_model}.
 The uncertainty arising from the choice of background model is based on signal-plus-background fits to background-only template histograms with a binning of 100~\MeV, following the methodology described in Ref.~\cite{ATL-PHYS-PUB-2020-028} and further described in Section~\ref{sec:sub_bkg_model}.
 The background modelling uncertainty is found to be dominated by the limited size of available simulated event samples.
 In order to reduce the impact of the background modelling uncertainty on the analysis, the background templates are smoothed using a Gaussian Processes fit.
 This technique is described further in Section~\ref{sec:gp_smoothing}, and its impact on the analysis is detailed in Section~\ref{sec:sub_bkg_uncert}.